cerner/terra-aggregate-translations/README.md

 ## Versioning

-Terra-toolkit is considered to be stable and will follow [SemVer](http://semver.org/) for versioning.
+Terra-aggregate-translations is considered to be stable and will follow [SemVer](http://semver.org/) for versioning.
 1. MAJOR versions represent breaking changes
 2. MINOR versions represent added functionality in a backwards-compatible manner
 3. PATCH versions represent backwards-compatible bug fixes